An Overview of the Vietnamese Language

 It has a number of influences from other languages, and is considered similar to Khmer, Cambodia’s official administrative language.
 In its written form, the Vietnamese language uses the Roman alphabet and accent codes to indicate tones.

-History of the Vietnamese Language
+The History of Vietnamese

 Vietnamese has a huge number of influences due to a varied history in the region over the past couple of centuries.
 Both Chinese and French have achieved massive influence over the Vietnamese language as well as its people, and Portuguese has also had an impact on how the language developed over time.